robotamer/Bottle-tutorial/tutorial.rst

         c = conn.cursor()

         c.execute("INSERT INTO todo (task,status) VALUES (?,?)", (new,1))
-        conn.commit()

         c.execute("SELECT last_insert_rowid()")
         new_id = c.fetchone()[0]
-        c.close
+        conn.commit()
+        conn.close

         return '<p>The new task was inserted into the database, the ID is %s</p>

 To access GET (or POST) data, we need to import "request" from Bottle.
 To assign the actual data to a variable, we use the statement ``request.GET.get('task','').strip()`` statement, where "task" is the name of the GET-data we want to access.
 That's all.
 If your GET-data has more than one variable, multiple ``request.GET.get()`` statements can be used and assigned to other variables.
+By the way: This works exactly the same way with POST data.
+Just replace "GET" with "POST" in the above (and the following) examples.

 The rest of this piece of code is just processing of the gained data: writing to the database, retrieve the corresponding id from the database and generate the output.